GeniusesOfSymfony/WebSocketBundle/UPGRADE-2.0.md

 - The router and serializer dependencies of `Gos\Bundle\WebSocketBundle\Pusher\AbstractPusher` and its subclasses are now injected through the constructors
 - The first argument of `Gos\Bundle\WebSocketBundle\Pusher\AbstractPusher::doPush()` is now a `Gos\Bundle\WebSocketBundle\Pusher\Message` object instead of a serialized message, subclasses should handle serialization on their own if needed
 - Server pushers and push handlers now use the `@serializer` service to serialize and deserialize messages instead of a separate `Symfony\Component\Serializer\Serializer` instance
+- Renamed a number of bundle services to use a consistent naming convention and deprecated the previous service IDs, please review the `Resources/config/services/deprecated_aliases.yml` file for a list of changes
 - The container parameters set by the bundle have been renamed for consistency and to use the bundle's prefix:
     - `web_socket_server.client_storage.ttl` is now `gos_web_socket.client.storage.ttl`
     - `web_socket_server.client_storage.prefix` is now `gos_web_socket.client.storage.prefix`